 Let’s face it, sometimes you can’t get together a whole group of people for a board game.
-Sometimes you want a quiet night at home with your other half, or an easy game to pick up and play when you catch up with an old friend at a local board game cafe.
+Sometimes you want a quiet night at home with your other half, or an easy game to pick up and play when you catch up with an old friend at your local cafe.

-Whilst many of the best board games on the tabletop can be played with only two people, many are less enjoyable with a reduced player count.
-Let's face it, social deduction board games like Werewolf don't really work when there's only one other person to suspect, and many of the best party board games are fun because they allow a whole roomful of people to get involved.
+Whilst many of the best board games can be played with only two people, many are less enjoyable with a reduced player count.
+Let's face it, social deduction board games like Werewolf don't really work when there's only one other person to suspect.
 But fear not: there is a whole world of two-player-only board games which you can explore and enjoy.

 Best two-player board games